Why does my phone die so fast – how to fix the issue |Tech-addict

 3. Keeping WiFi and Bluetooth ‘ON’ all the time

 Keeping your WiFi activated at all hours causes your phone battery to discharge faster than it should.
 A lot of battery power is used up when your phone is actively trying to find and connect to a WiFi network.
 Moreover, when your WiFi remains activated you constantly get notifications, background updates, and more when you don’t necessarily need them.
 This is also one of the most significant causes behind your query- why does my phone die so fast?
+Using mobile data and cellular data can also drain battery faster, especially in areas with poor reception where the phone is constantly searching for a signal.
+In such cases, switching to Wi-Fi when possible and using airplane mode in areas with no signal can help conserve battery.

 Therefore, if you want a boost in your battery life, turn off WiFi when it is not needed.
 This also applies to Bluetooth.
 Turn it off when you’re not using it.
 When you keep it on, it constantly searches for a Bluetooth device to connect to, just like the WiFi feature.
 Leaving it on all the time causes a waste of your battery power.